Getting out of my comfort zone

 I still think it was the best decision I made on the exchange.
 It was one of the first times I’ve been in an operating room.
-Not to mention the first time I was scrubbed-in and on the table, beside the surgeon.
+Not to mention the first time I was scrubbed-in and standing at the table, beside the surgeon.
 In Germany.

 I thought my inexperience could be a problem.
 During the first week of orthopedics, I only got to observe the surgeries and do ward rounds.
 But when I came to the hospital at the start of the second week, I had to scrub in.
-I was actually on the schedule.
+I was scheduled to be there.
 To my surprise, the two surgeons were very cool about it.
 “Listen to us, don’t do any quick movements, and you’ll be fine”.
 And it wasn’t just fine, it was brilliant.
-So, the first time at the surgical table was a total hip replacement with a successful result.
+So, the first time at the surgical table was a successful total hip replacement.

 Two weeks of ENT followed the orthopedics elective, which effectively were the last two weeks of my exchange.
-Can I mention that the hospital was about 7 minutes away from my dorm room, by foot?
-This made everything even better.
 From a professional standpoint, I liked ENT better.
 It’s a lot more diverse than orthopedics, which means it’s not just surgery.
 But when it is, it’s more delicate.

 The positive experience was also caused by the doctors being a little more forgiving.
 I was able to assist from the first day on and allowed to suture skin here and there.
 But I have to admit, I felt slightly better accepted in the orthopedics clinic.